Homaei/AI-DT-BC-IDS/README.md

 # Smart Water Security with AI and Blockchain-Enhanced Digital Twins
+> A scalable, secure, AI- and blockchain-based digital twin platform for rural water management.

 This repository contains the implementation of a secure, intelligent digital twin (DT) platform for rural water distribution networks.
 The system integrates **LoRaWAN-based data acquisition**, an **AI-powered Intrusion Detection System (IDS)** using **LSTM Autoencoder and Isolation Forest**, and a **private Ethereum blockchain** with **Proof of Authority (PoA)** to ensure tamper-proof and transparent water management.